Post Traumatic Stress Disorder – PTSD Treatment

-The symptoms of posttraumatic stress disorder may look very different in children and teens than the symptoms look in adults.
+The symptoms of Post Traumatic Stress Disorder may look very different in children and teens than how they look in adults.
 To learn more about PTSD in children or teens please click here.

 Post traumatic stress disorder treatment often combines therapy and psychoeducation (helping individuals understand the diagnosis and symptoms).
 PTSD treatment may also explore the possibility of medication management with a psychiatrist.
 In addition to addressing the symptoms in talk therapy, therapists can help clients who are diagnosed with PTSD learn practical coping skills to deal with what feels like very intense symptoms.

-If you would like to meet or talk with one of our psychologists or therapists in Philadelphia about PTSD treatment, call us at (267) 861-3685, option 1.
-Or fill out our secure online form.
+If you would like to meet or talk with one of our psychologists or therapists in Philadelphia about PTSD treatment, call us at (267) 861-3685, option 1; or fill out our online form.